SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 This document provides a quick getting started guide to install a software event broker in various configurations onto a [Kubernetes](https://kubernetes.io/docs/home/) cluster.

-Detailed documentation is provided in the [Solace Event Broker on Kubernetes Documentation](docs/PubSubPlusK8SDeployment.md).
+Detailed documentation is provided in the [Solace Event Broker Software on Kubernetes Documentation](docs/PubSubPlusK8SDeployment.md).
 Consult the [Deployment Considerations](https://github.com/SolaceProducts/pubsubplus-kubernetes-helm-quickstart/blob/master/docs/PubSubPlusK8SDeployment.md#solace-software-event-broker-deployment-considerations) section of the Documentation when planning your deployment.

 This document is applicable to any platform supporting Kubernetes, with specific hints on how to set up a simple MiniKube deployment on a Linux-based machine.
 To view examples of other Kubernetes platforms see: